sedaCH/RuleBasedCRM/README.md

 # RuleBasedCRM//////
 /////Rule Based CRM For Game Company/////
-A dataset for a game company was used.
+Rule-based segmentation was performed using data from a gaming company.
 *Variables: Price, Source(Android/IOS), Country,Age
-New segmentation for the users according to their purchase  was created.